rcdm-uga/Gutenberg_Text/README.md

 ### Dataset (1.7Gigabytes)

 There are 98 authors in this dataset, two were just directories of indexes.
-Each containing a different ammount of txt files. **Each txt file has a header and footer added by Project Dutenberg.** Thus will needed to be removed when doing any type of analysis.
+Each containing a different amount of txt files. **Each txt file has a header and footer added by Project Gutenberg.** Thus will needed to be removed when doing any type of analysis.
   * authors.xls: a spreadsheet of meta data about each author.
 Some authors have a accent marks in their names and some programs overide the encoding of a csv.
 The encoding holds in .xls (Excel Format).
 Python and R can read excel files just as they can csv files.
     * `Name`: `str` The author's name
     * `Nationality`: `str` The authors nationality